Aleximbrea/NET_Scanner/README.md

 > [!IMPORTANT]
 > Raw sockets are not supported on Windows

-So i resigned myself to using __scapy__.
+So i had to switch to Linux

-I will still keep the cool representation of the ethernet and arp frame.

 ## How it works